 - If you’re just getting started with fitness and are less flexible, having your feet lower may be more beneficial.

-- If you have some extra weight around your stomach area (or you’re pregnant), having your feet lower may allow you to get the right position.
+- If you have some extra weight around your stomach area (or if you’re pregnant), having your feet lower may allow you to get the right position.

 I know this can seem a little intimidating but it’s much simpler than it seems!
 You can use pictures or videos so you can see when you’re in the right position.
 Don’t be afraid to ask someone to help you if you’re just starting out.